dsagman/advent-of-code/README.md

 Doing Advent of Code.

-I have tried to leave the actual daily data out of thus repo per the instructions.
+I have tried to leave the actual daily data out of this repo per the instructions.

 https://adventofcode.com/